 The best way to get more in-depth information on Ash Meadows, Pahranagat and Moapa Valley is to start with Desert National’s visitor center at Corn Creek.
 From downtown Las Vegas, the Corn Creek Visitor Center is about 30 miles out.
 Spring and fall are ideal times to visit Desert National (and all other wildlife refuges that are part of this vast complex) because the temperatures are comfortable, and wildlife is typically out and about.
 During the summer months when it’s much hotter [when temperatures are known to exceed 100 degrees,] wildlife tends to hunker down and find their own shade, only making appearances during the evening hours.
 Boost those desert bighorn spotting ops, and plan to visit during these shoulder seasons, or during evening hours when they’re likely to re-emerge.

-When visiting the Refuge, be sure you have plenty of fuel, as the nearest gas stations are approximately xx miles from the refuge visitors center.
+When visiting the Refuge, be sure you have plenty of fuel, as the nearest gas stations are miles from the refuge visitors center.
 This word of advice is particularly imperative if you’re considering exploring Mormon Well and Gass Peak Roads, which cover dozens of miles into a very remote section of Nevada.
 If accessing this route, be sure to carry a spare, and plenty of extra food and water in case of emergency.